Encoding .NET bitmaps to H264 using FFMPEG

 2016-03-19

 Check out the codes in GitHub.
 I generated a C# logging class using this command: mc -css <Namespace_here> jytrace.man So far, most of my event templates use an ANSI string data type which (I believe) is not supported by C#.
-As you can see in part 1, I use ANSI data type for my File and Function fields so that I can use FILE and FUNCTION as inputs in C++.
+As you can see in part 1, I use ANSI data type for my File and Function fields so that I can use __FILE__ and __FUNCTION__ as inputs in C++.
 Thats why I added a new event template with all fields using UNICODE data types.
+Again, you can refer to the whole package here for reference.

 1 minute